NethServer/dev/handbook/management.md

 ### Product Manager

 The Product Manager oversees the overall development process, ensuring that the product meets the needs of users and stakeholders.
 They prioritize features and bug fixes, coordinate between different teams, and ensure that the project stays on track and aligns with the strategic goals.
+They are responsible for defining the product vision, creating the roadmap, and communicating with the community.

 ### User